ill-am/Giggle-A-Day/docs/focus/AETHER_GUI_Buttons.md

 - HTML preview of content
 - Updated preview pane
   **Current Status**: ❌ FAIL - Store access issues

+**Canonical flow note:** The `Preview` action is the second canonical flow.
+Implement a shared function (for example, `previewFromContent(content)`) that performs the preview API call and updates `previewStore` and `uiStateStore`.
+Helper buttons should call this function instead of duplicating preview logic.

 ### 5. Run Smoke Test